Fit smoke and heat alarms and test them regularly

 Home Fire Safety Assessments

-If you are eligible for a Home Fire Safety Assessment visit from GMFRS, we may fit free smoke and heat alarms during the visit, depending on the fire risk.
+If you are eligible for a Home Fire Safety Assessment (internal webpage) visit from GMFRS, we may fit free smoke and heat alarms during the visit, depending on the fire risk.